wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

 ## AZ-400 DevOps Engineer Expert

-Note a pre-requisite is AZ-104 or AZ-204 to get certification as Expert.
+A pre-requisite is AZ-104 OR AZ-204 to get this Expert certification.

 https://docs.microsoft.com/en-us/learn/certifications/devops-engineer/